 Of course, there are beautiful things that come with being multiracial.
 Growing up this way makes you more adaptable to the surrounding world.
 Mutliracial people are able to use the racism they have endured themselves to understand and advocate for others.
 Being both white and Japanese gives me a distinctive outlook on the world.
 I think that even the fact that my parents made the rebellious choice to marry outside their respective races and have children gives me an interesting history.
 My ancestors came from opposite sides of the world; my existence is proof of how connected we as humans can truly be.
 If each of my parents could accept an individual from an entirely different background, why can’t the rest of us?

 It has taken me a long time to feel comfortable and happy with both sides of my cultural identity: to claim both the stories of my maternal grandfather’s internment at the age of 12, and also the stories of my great-great-grandfather driving his family across the country after the Dust Bowl at the age of 12.
 Although I have always been aware that I am not defined solely by my race, we live in a society where race is simply unforgettable.
 When we, as mixed individuals, claim our racial backgrounds, we can show the rest of the world who buys into stereotypes that there is more to a person than what meets the eye.

 Sophia Lovell challenges you to embrace your culture while daring to defy racial stereotypes.

-Sophia Lovell is a first-year opinion staff writer and photographer for the Nexus.
+Sophia Lovell is an opinion staff writer and photographer for the Nexus.
 She runs off of cold brew and Rosarito’s breakfast burritos.